ARI SHAPIRO, HOST:

-JOEL ROSE: The New York City's transit workers union held rally this week outside City Hall in Manhattan.
+JOEL ROSE, BYLINE: The New York City's transit workers union held rally this week outside City Hall in Manhattan.
 In a video clip posted on the union's website, President John Samuelsen called on lawmakers to extend the millionaires tax.

 JOHN SAMUELSEN: The wealthiest people in New York State are going to get a nice take-home pay raise on January 1, while working families continue to struggle.
 It's not the wealthiest New Yorkers that need monetary relief.
 It's working families.